4Players/odin-unity-demo/README.md

 Note: The implementation won't let us differentiate between sound coming from above or below.
 To implement this behaviour, please take a look at the implementation of [Head Related Transfer Functions (HRTF)](https://en.wikipedia.org/wiki/Head-related_transfer_function).

-## Multiplayer

-Photon login and join room --> load scene

-on load scene: Join ODIN Rooms (Voice and Radio)

-AOdinUser script as base for spawning playback components

-what is a playback component

-OdinDefaultUser: Uses the OnMediaAdded Event and spawns a `PlaybackComponent` for each media stream in a given room.
-All placed playback components are simply instantiated as children of a single transform, so the `OdinDefaultUser` script should be used for ODIN rooms, where the position of the Voice Chat output doesn't matter.
-In the sample project this script is used to implement the _Radio_ room, in which players can communicate as if using radio transmitters.

-The `Odin3dAudioVoiceUser` automatically creates a PlaybackComponent for each remote player.
-In this case, the placement of the `PlaybackComponent` on a specific gameobject is important, because we want a player's voice to originate from her/his/their controlled avatar.

-### Connecting ODIN to the multiplayer framework

-When connecting an ODIN media stream to a specific player's representation in the game, we somehow have to identify both

-The abstract `AOdinMultiplayerAdapter` script gives access to the methods `string GetUniqueUserId()` and `bool IsLocalUser()`.
-This adapter is used to connect the player's representation in the multiplayer framework to ODIN's representation as a peer.
-ODIN allows us set custom user data for each peer.
-When joining an ODIN room, the `AOdinMultiplayerAdapter` automatically sets the `uniqueUserId` parameter of our custom user data and sends an update to the ODIN server.
-Scripts can then use a reference to `AOdinMultiplayerAdapter` to compare an ODIN peer's `uniqueUserId` to the id supplied by the adapter's `GetUniqueUserId()` - if they're equal: great, the ODIN peer we're checking is

 ## Game Logic